aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 Prior to running the pre-migration scripts, you will need temporary IAM credentials in order to run the script.
 In order to retrieve these, follow the instructions here and set the temporary credentials in your environment: https://aws.amazon.com/blogs/security/aws-single-sign-on-now-enables-command-line-interface-access-for-aws-accounts-using-corporate-credentials/

-### Update Configuration File
+### Update Migration Scripts Configuration File

 - Navigate to:
   `<rootDir>/src/input-config/input-config.example.json`
 - Modify the values below:
-  - _`aseaPrefix`_ - The ASEA prefix used for ASEA deployed resources.
+  - _\__`aseaPrefix`_\__ - The ASEA prefix used for ASEA deployed resources.
 This can be found in the initial ASEA Installer CloudFormation template `Parameters` under `AcceleratorPrefix`.
 Ex: `ASEA`
     - Note: This value should not include the trailing `'-'` character
-  - _`repositoryName`_ - The ASEA Repository name used to store ASEA Configuration files.
+  - _\__`repositoryName`_\__ - The ASEA Repository name used to store ASEA Configuration files.
 This can be found either in the initial ASEA Installer CloudFormation template `Parameters` under `ConfigRepositoryName` or in the CodeCommit Service.
   - - `assumeRoleName`\* - The name of the role which will be assumed during the migration process.
+Ex: `<prefix-name>-PipelineRole`
-  - _`parametersTableName`_ - The name of the DynamoDB Table where ASEA account metadata is stored.
+  - _\__`parametersTableName`_\__ - The name of the DynamoDB Table where ASEA account metadata is stored.
 This can be found by:
     - Navigating to the DynamoDB service home page
     - Selecting `Tables` from the drop down on the left side of the console.
     - Finding the table name similar to `<prefix-name>-Parameters`.
-  - _`homeRegion`_ - Home Region for ASEA.
-This field can be retrieved from the ASEA Configuration file.
+  - _\__`homeRegion`_\__ - Home Region for ASEA.
+This field can be retrieved from the ASEA Configuration file
-  - _`mappingFileName`_ - Name of the S3 key to write the mapping output to.
-Ex: `aseaMapping.json`
-  - _`mappingBucketName`_ - Name of the S3 bucket to write the mapping output to.
+  - _\__`mappingBucketName`_\__ - Name of the S3 bucket to write the mapping output to.
 Ex: `asea-mapping-outputs`
-  - _`centralBucket`_ - Name of ASEA created phase-0 central bucket, will be used to copy and convert assets for LZA.
+  - _\__`centralBucket`_\__ - Name of ASEA created phase-0 central bucket, will be used to copy and convert assets for LZA.
-  - _`configOutputFolder`_ - Output location to save converted configuration.
+  - _\__`configOutputFolder`_\__ - Output location to save converted configuration.
+Ex: `lza-config` -_`operationsAccountId`_- Operations Account Id. -_`installerStackName`_-The name of the installer CloudFormation stack.
     Example `input-config.example.json` file:

 ```
 {
-  "aseaPrefix": "<ASEA-Prefix>",
+  "aseaPrefix": "ASEA",
-  "repositoryName": "<ASEA-Config-Repository-Name>",
+  "repositoryName": "ASEA-Config-Repo",
-  "assumeRoleName": "<ASEA-Role>",
+  "assumeRoleName": "ASEA-PipelineRole",
-  "parametersTableName": "<ASEA-Parameters-DDB-Table-Name>",
+  "parametersTableName": "ASEA-Parameters",
-  "homeRegion": "<ASEA-Home-Region>",
+  "homeRegion": "ca-central-1",
-  "mappingFileName": "<Output-Mapping-File-Name>",
-  "mappingBucketName": "<Output-Mapping-Bucket-Name>",
+  "mappingBucketName": "asea-migration-012345678901",
-  "centralBucket": "<ASEA-Phase0-Central-Bucket>",
+  "centralBucket": "asea-management-phase0-configcacentral1-1rjiguh96w1xz",
-  "configOutputFolder": "<Output-Location-For-Converted-Config>"
+  "configOutputFolder": "lza-config",
+  “operationsAccountId”: “012345678901”,
+  “installerStackName: ”ASEA-Installer“,
 }
 ```